echelon/light-engine/README.md

 I don't have the necessary equipment to explore this yet, but I want to try dispacthing the drawing of objects between two or more projectors to effectively incresease the draw speed.
 A central control program would manage what drawing tasks each of the projectors is given in order to optimize for speed.
 This is a complex project, and I don't expect to make headway on this anytime soon.
 If anyone researching in this area would like to team up and tackle this together, I'm interested.

+**Why Ether Dream?**

+It's entirely open source (including the hardware).
+This alone is justification enough not to buy any other DAC!
+The network interface is incredibly modern and easy to use.
+As time goes on, I predict that you'll see lots of open source projection software written expressly for the Ether Dream.

 Current Status
 --------------

-1. Networking and Buffering -- working, but buggy
+1. Networking and Buffering -- working, but inefficient and buggy
-2. Ether Dream Protocol -- working, but incomplete
+2. Ether Dream Protocol -- mostly working, but incomplete
-3. Low-level primitives -- just started
+3. Low-level primitives -- working on it now
 4. Processing Pipeline -- just started
 5. Matrix Libraries -- not yet started
-6. Graphics Engine-like features (clipping, backface culling, etc.)
+6. Graphics Engine-like features (clipping, backface culling, etc.) -- not yet started
-7. Path optimization (TSP, etc.)
+7. Path optimization (TSP, etc.) -- not yet started
-8. Python bindings
+8. Python bindings -- not yet started

-**Overall:** Just started work on this.
-There's a lot to do here.
+**Overall Status:** There's a lot of work to do here, but you might find some use

 License
 -------
 This codebase is MIT licensed.
 In order to advance the state of laser projection, we should publish more of our code.

 My other laser projects
 -----------------------
 * [Laser Asteroids](https://github.com/echelon/laser-asteroids),
-  a Python laser projector game
+  my first Python laser projector game
 * [Laser Testbed](https://github.com/echelon/laser-testbed),
-  misc experiments including OpenCV, Graffiti Markup Language, and more.
+  my earliest laser experiments in Python including interactive animations, OpenCV, Graffiti Markup Language, and more.
 * [Laser Client](https://github.com/echelon/laser-client),
-  simple object shows that can cycle.
-Some parts are shared with Laser Testbed, and much needs to be backported.
+  simple laser shows that cycle.
+I actually wrote this to run "advertisements" or text displays.
+Some parts of the code are based on "Laser Testbed", and much remains to be backported.